We elect a president for how many years?

 The Presidential Term – Four Years

-The United States Constitution has masterfully governed American democracy for nearly 250 years, proving one of the most successful constitutions in world history.
-It establishes three separate branches of government, the legislative, executive, and judicial branches, each with different responsibilities.
+The constitution established three separate branches of government, the legislative, executive, and judicial branches.
 The executive branch is led by a president, who serves a four-year term along with a vice president.

 However, George Washington’s decision to voluntarily leave office after serving two four-year terms became the tradition for presidents for more than one hundred years until Theodore Roosevelt attempted to run for a third term in 1912.